-Why Does Quality Matter So Much?
+Why Does Quality Matter So Much to RDBK?

 Pet parents today have many commercial food options to choose from.
 Unlike the food you prepare from scratch at home, commercial diets (even raw ones) do undergo some processing and are handled by numerous people, which can have a significant impact on the health, safety and quality of their products.
 In Canada, there no regulations and a limited number of guidelines for pet food manufacturing, so decisions around safety and quality are left in the hands of the manufacturers.
 This means that it is up to pet parents to do the research to understand and verify the process and claims made about the products you feed your pet.

 We care deeply about the health of animal companions and want to see the fresh food industry grow and improve so more pets can thrive through better nutrition.
 We know these choices aren’t easy and Red Dog Blue Kat may not be the best fit for you and your pet.
 But we hope this section and some of our blogs on manufacturing will help demystify pet food manufacturing and help you make health-wise choices that best fit your expectations for your furry family members.

 What Quality Means To Us

 We know that a healthy diet is more than a collection of nutrients – it starts with whole, high quality ingredients.
 This includes how the food is combined and processed.
 We believe this is also the key for defining measurable food quality standards for commercial food products.
 Below are the key pieces we believe are essential to understanding and measuring the quality of food products: